okeeffed/developer-notes/manual/System-Design/Glossary.md

 1. Number of messages globally sent by the nodes of the system regardless of the message size.
 2. Size of messages representing the volume of data exchanges.

 The complexity of operations supported by distributed data structures (e.g., searching for a specific key in a distributed index) can be characterized as a function of one of these cost units.
-Generally speaking, the analysis of a distributed structure in terms of ‘number of messages’ is over-simplistic.
+Generally speaking, the analysis of a distributed structure in terms of 'number of messages' is over-simplistic.
 It ignores the impact of many aspects, including the network topology, the network load, and its variation, the possible heterogeneity of the software and hardware components involved in data processing and routing, etc. However, it is quite difficult to develop a precise cost model that would accurately take into account all these performance factors; therefore, we have to live with rough but robust estimates of the system behavior.

+## Availability

+By definition, availability is the time a system remains operational to perform its required function in a specific period.
+It is a simple measure of the percentage of time that a system, service, or a machine remains operational under normal conditions.

+### Reliability vs Availability

+If a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable.
+In other words, high reliability contributes to high availability, but it is possible to achieve a high availability even with an unreliable product by minimizing repair time and ensuring that spares are always available when they are needed.

 ## Manageability